 Classification (EPA, 2014) Definition (POEO Act) Special waste Waste that includes any of the following: (a) clinical and related waste; (b) asbestos waste; (c) waste tyres; or (d) anything that is classified as special waste pursuant to an Environment Protection Authority (EPA) Gazettal notice.
 Liquid waste Waste (other than special waste) that includes any of the following: (a) anything that: (i) has an angle of repose of less than 5 degrees above horizontal; or (ii) becomes free-flowing at or below 60°C or when it is transported; or (iii) is generally not capable of being picked up by a spade or shovel; or (b) anything that is classified as liquid waste pursuant to an EPA Gazettal notice.
+Hazardous waste Waste (other than special waste or liquid waste) that includes any of the following: (a) anything that is classified as: (i) a substance of Class 1, 2, 5 or 8 within the meaning of the Transport of Dangerous Goods Code; or (ii) a substance to which Division 4.1, 4.2, 4.3 or 6.1 of the Transport of Dangerous Goods Code applies; or

 Metropolitan Coal - Waste Management Plan

-Revision No. WstMP-R01-E Page 11
+Revision No. WstMP-R01-C Page 11

 Document ID: Waste Management Plan